langchain-ai/langchainjs/libs/langchain-azure-openai/README.md

 ## Chat Models

-This package contains the `AzureChatOpenAI` class, which is the recommended way to interface with the OpenAI series of models.
+This package contains the `AzureChatOpenAI` class, which is the recommended way to interface with deployed models on Azure OpenAI.

 To use, install the requirements, and configure your environment.